tilkinsc/tilkinsc.github.io/README.md

 ## Activity Log
 ____

+> _[05/10/2019]_ - LuaConsole is now fully isolated between Windows/Linux/Mac.
+Mac build continues to fail due to lack of tooling on travis.ci (lack of version-released tooling).
+However, should fully work on an actual box with an updated gcc toolchain.
+Objcopy is mandatory.
+Setting up windows build in progress.

 > _[05/02/2019]_ - Helped https://github.com/HFO4/gameboy.live correcting their English in README.md

 > _[05/01/2019]_ - z80 assembler has now evolved past emitting only the header